-All four series, but not the specials, are available in the USA on Netflix.
-UK Netflix doesn't have it, but Love Film! has the four main series and the Christmas Carol special.There exists an unaired pilot episode of the first series, which can with some luck be found floating around on the internet.
+All four series and the Christmas Carol special are available in the USA on Netflix.
+UK Netflix doesn't have it, but Love Film! has the four main series and the Christmas Carol special.In addition, "a Blackadder" is a go-to character for a quick skit in UK variety specials, especially ones for the Royal Family for some reason.
+Versions of the character have been involved in the Royal Variety Performance, the Golden Jubilee Party at the Palace, and the Gala Events for Prince Charles's 50th and 60th birthdays, amongst other appearances.
+A comic book version had a significant plot thread in the 1991 Comic Relief Comic.There exists an unaired pilot episode of the first series, which can with some luck be found floating around on the internet.
 It featured Prince Black Adder as a Deadpan Snarker and Baldrick as the idiot dogsbody the fans came to know from series two onwards (albeit not played by Tony Robinson); unfortunately this direction was not kept, and instead the characters were rewritten and the humour based on physical Slap Stick.
 Several jokes and scenes of the unaired pilot were recycled in various first series episodes.Came second in Britain's Best Sitcom.Recap still under construction, help will be much appreciated.

 Accidental Misnaming: The King has a habit of calling Edmund by different names (Occasionally (read: deliberately and Once an Episode) forgetting Edmund's his son at all).
 The King finally calls him Edmund in the last episode after he wakes from his torture-induced coma, leading to this exchange: